Some Frequently Asked Questions

 It is also important to note, the Philharmonic has a strict "No babes in arms" policy.
 Every child and adult must have a ticket.

 Cameras, as well as other recording devices, in the theatre can create major distractions for musicians and audience members around you.
 As a result, no still photography (camera/cell phone), video cameras, or tape recorders are permitted.
 All equipment should be checked with the house manager prior to entering the auditorium.
 Please contact a nearby volunteer usher for assistance.
+You are allowed to use your cell phone (kept on silent) to take photos and videos (flash must be off) and post to Facebook, Twitter and Instagram of your experience.
+Be sure to tag the @EvansvillePhil on Facebook, @MaestroSavia and @EvansvillePhil on Twitter, and Evvphil on Instagram.
+Use the #EvansPhil hashtag!

 Feel free to take pictures in the lobbies before/after the concert or during intermission.
 Often guest artists will be available to sign CDs and take pictures during intermission or after the concert.
 After intermission, please remember to re-check your camera with the house manager and turn off all cell phones before returning to your seat to help ensure a pleasurable experience for all.